doctrine/doctrine-laminas-hydrator/docs/en/basic-usage.rst

    echo $person->getAddress()->getPostalCode(); // prints "48149"
    echo $person->getAddress()->getCity();       // prints "Münster"

-.. _existing-entity-in-the-association-1:

 Existing Entity in the Association
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 When the association’s entity already exists, what you need to do is
-simply give the identifiers of the entities:
+simply provide the identifiers of these entities:

 .. code:: php